 In this given moment, those are the people that are experiencing hell on earth.
 It’s not okay.

-Think about it symbolically, we can take ourselves out of the chaos of it where we’d get caught in fear and confusion.
-Then, we can say, “Okay, what can we do about it?”
+Think about it symbolically.
+Take yourself out of the chaos of it so you don’t get caught in fear and confusion.
+Then, say, “Okay, what can we do about it?”
 This is the important piece.

 “Be the change you want to see in the world.”
 Ghandi

-When we’re frozen in our trauma and our fear, we’re no good to anybody.
+When we froze in our trauma and our fear, we’re no good to anybody.
 You may feel helpless but you are not.
 Even little things make a difference.
 Visit someone, forgive an old friend, reach out to someone hurting, feed the hungry, donate old clothes, listen to the weary, write a thank you note, volunteer, educate yourself, pray, vote, write letters, and inspire children.